Items filtered by date: February 2025

 Foot orthotics offer significant benefits to seniors, particularly in preventing falls and improving balance.
 As people age, foot health can decline leading to issues like weakened arches, poor alignment, and discomfort.
 These conditions can contribute to instability and increase the risk of falls.
 Custom-made foot orthotics help by providing necessary support, stabilizing the feet, and ensuring proper alignment, which enhances overall balance and posture.
 By redistributing pressure across the foot, orthotics reduce the strain on joints and muscles, allowing for smoother and more confident movements.
 Proper foot support helps seniors maintain their posture while walking, reducing the likelihood of stumbling or losing balance.
 For seniors with conditions like arthritis, flat feet, or diabetes, orthotics provide pain relief and improve mobility.
 Foot orthotics help seniors move with greater stability and reduce the risk of falling.
 If you are a senior experiencing foot or ankle pain, it is suggested that you consult a podiatrist to determine if orthotics are right for you.

-If you have any questions please contact our office located in Jonesboro, AR .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.
+If you have any questions, please feel free to contact our office located in Jonesboro, AR

 A bunion is a bony enlargement that develops at the base of the big toe, often caused when the top of the toe angles toward the others.
 This misalignment can lead to pain, swelling, redness, and difficulty walking.
 Other symptoms include irritated skin over the bump or stiffness in the joint.
 Bunions can develop due to genetics, foot structure, or wearing shoes like high heels that squeeze the toes or shift weight toward the forefoot.
 Bunions are diagnosed through physical examination, questions about symptoms and footwear, and sometimes X-rays to assess the joint’s alignment.
 Treatment focuses on reducing discomfort and improving foot function.
 A podiatrist can recommend footwear that minimizes pressure, as well as prescribe orthotic devices like splints or pads to improve alignment and provide cushioning.
 In more severe cases, this foot doctor may discuss surgery to restore joint alignment.
 If you have a problematic bunion, it is suggested that you schedule an appointment with a podiatrist for a diagnosis and treatment options.